 This means that dental procedures that will enhance your appearance (cosmetic purposes) are not covered by Medicare.
 The underlying assumption is that the life of the patient does not depend on the item of cosmetic adjustment.

-Because most general dental treatments and examinations are not essential to the wellbeing of the individual, these are not covered by Medicare.
+Some general dental treatments and examinations are not essential to the wellbeing of the individual, these are not covered by Medicare.
 And when the dental service is covered, it may not cover the whole cost.

 Dental procedures covered by Medicare